-Upon the closing of this offering, the holders of approximately 8.6 million shares of common stock or their transferees will be entitled to various rights with respect to registration of these shares under the Securities Act.
+The holders of approximately 8.8 million shares of common stock or their transferees are entitled to various rights with respect to registration of these shares under the Securities Act.
 Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration.
 See "Description of Capital Stock-Registration Rights" for additional information.